hackclub/OnBoard/projects/Ali's NFCards/README.md

 I've made two NFCard designs; one is a Personal Computer Scientist business card, and another commemorates the Hack Club I've founded, learned and developed (in many ways) through, Gaynor McCown Hack Club.

-I found this to be a significantly enjoyable learning experience that I will remember for years to come.
+I found this to be an enjoyable learning experience that I will remember for years to come.